jqm75/jqm75/README.md

 - 😃 I’m Joaquim Pujol.
 Quim, for short.
 - 🔭 I’m currently working on reinventing myself.
-- 👀 I’m interested in Design, UX/UI, Coding, Drawing, Video Games & see how my plants grow!
+- 👀 I’m interested in Design, UX/UI, Coding, Drawing, Video Games & to ride a bike!
 - 🌱 I’m currently learning a lot of new stuff.

 <!--